deliteful/Toaster

 Message types

-.
-In case no type or an incorrect type is provided, "info"
+"warning" or "success".
+In case no type or an incorrect type is provided, "info" type

 is used by default.